 On‐campus parking is available to all students with a parking permit.
 The permit may be obtained without charge by contacting the Public Safety Office at (802) 468‐1215.
 Special parking areas for faculty, staff and handicapped persons are clearly marked.
 Violators of parking policies will be fined.
 Failure to pay parking violations may result in the withholding of a student's degree or transcript.

 A student I.D. is necessary in order to check out books at the library and use certain facilities on campus.
-Students can acquire I.D. pictures and verification stickers at their initial registration with the college.
+Students can acquire I.D. pictures and verification stickers at their initial registration with the university.
 Students may also call the Public Safety Office, (802) 468‐1215, and make arrangements to receive an initial I.D. or a replacement.

 The Education Department facilitates testing for teacher licensure through ETS/Praxis and ACT.
 For questions or scheduling information, please contact the Education Department at (802) 468-1220.
 Practice CD's and materials are available in the library and on-line at www.ets.org/praxis/prepare/materials and www.act.org/products/k-12-act-test/.